 In commercial settings, load calculations are more complex than in residential properties.
 Commercial buildings often include a variety of systems operating simultaneously, sometimes with high-demand loads such as commercial kitchens, data centers, manufacturing equipment, or medical devices.
 Load calculations help engineers and electricians determine the appropriate size for service panels, transformers, feeders, breakers, and wiring.

-Factors That Affect Commercial Electrical Load Calculations
+Factors That Affect Electrical Load Calculations for Commercial Buildings

 Several variables influence how electrical loads are calculated for commercial buildings.
 Understanding these factors helps explain why no two calculations are exactly the same.